Assessing consistency of implementation of Basel standards

-- Focus is placed on reviewing the completeness (ie all required Basel III provisions have been adopted within the context of each member jurisdiction)
+- A review of completeness (ie all relevant Basel provisions have been adopted within the context of each member jurisdiction).

-- A detailed examination is made of the consistency (ie differences in substance) of domestic regulations (ie binding documents that effectively implement the intent of relevant Basel III standard).
+- A detailed examination of consistency (ie differences in substance) of domestic regulations (ie binding documents that effectively implement the intent of relevant Basel standards).

-- Significance of an identified a gap or divergence from the Basel standard is based on its current and potential prudential impact.
+- Significance of an identified gap or divergence from the Basel standard based on its current and potential prudential impact.

 - Local specificities are not viewed as mitigants for exceeding the scope of national discretion specified within the Basel framework.

 - Domestic measures that go beyond Basel's minimum requirements do not compensate for inconsistencies or deviations identified elsewhere.